MadhavBahl/shebang-everything/README.md

+---
+layout: post
+published-on: 13 May 2018
+title: Shell Scripting Guidebook
+Comment:  You might have came across the word 'script' a lot of times, but what is the meaninig of a script?
+How can you write scripts?
+What is shell scripting?
+What all can we do using shell?
+Find all your answers on this tutorial website (Your unofficial guidebook too shell programming)
+---

 # Shell Scripting

 A shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.